 (3)

-In this equation, if (the interaction between the independent variable and moderator variable) is not statistically significant, then Z is not a moderator variable, it is just an independent variable.
-If is statistically significant, then Z will be a moderator variable, and thus moderation is supported.
+In this equation, if (the interaction between the independent variable and mediator) is not statistically significant, then Z is not a moderator, it is just an independent variable.
+If it is statistically significant, Z will act as a mediator, supporting moderation.

-Linear vs. non-linear measurement: In a regression equation, when the relationship between the dependent variable and the independent variable is linear, then the dependent variable may change when the value of the moderator variable changes.
-In a linear relationship, the following equation is used to represent the effect:
+In a regression equation, when the relationship between the dependent and the independent variables is linear, then the dependent may change when the value of the moderator changes.
+In a linear relationship, the following equation represents the effect:

 In this equation, the relationship between the dependent and the independent variable is non-linear, so and shows the interaction effect.
-In a repeated measure design moderator, the variable can also be used.
-In multi-level modeling, if a variable predicts the effect size, that variable is called the moderator variable.
+In a repeated measure design, you can also use it.
+In multi-level modeling, a variable that predicts the effect size is the moderator.

 In this equation, the interaction effect between X and Z measures the moderation effect.
 Typically, if there is no significant relationship on the dependent variable from the interaction between the moderator and independent variable, moderation is not supported.